-Greek pottery is one of the most fascinating and probably the oldest of the Greek minor arts and their handmade ceramic art includes versatile jars, vases and clay pots.
+Greek pottery is one of the most fascinating, and probably the oldest of the Greek minor arts.
+The most common finds of ancient handmade ceramic art from Greece includes versatile jars, vases, clay pots, pitchers, and earthenware plates.

 Pottery from ancient Greece came with exquisite and illustrative motifs, the designs of which serve to inform today's generation of their diverse but interesting customs.
 With subject matter that was both ornamental and educational, the motifs had themes that were meant to communicate some form of knowledge and were an expedient and unique method to educate their youth.

 The inscriptions depicted life, its realities, and its daily happenings.
 Scenes of every possible event in the life of the citizens including the legends of the deities were etched into their clay pottery works.

 Motifs indicated sporting events such as races, wrestling, ball games, agriculture and harvesting, basket weaving, cooking and baking.
 These actions were all indicated in ways to show the right methods of how to achieve tasks and how thing should be properly done.

 The beautiful relics of ancient Greek pots, jars and vases were common in every household and were used for functions such as drinking, storing and pouring.
 There were six basic shapes and sizes: